hermanlintvelt/aws-java-serverless/aws-cdk-java/full_example/README.md

 8. create api key via ???
 9. add it and userplan to apigw endpoint
 10. update postman call
+Calling other lambdas
+14. show invoker way of doing it

 How to deal with SQS/SNS
 11. show lambda
 12. update cdk to create queue/topic and deploy lambda with permissions
-13. update http lambda to put message on topic to test Calling other lambdas
+13. update http lambda to put message on topic to test
-14. show invoker way of doing it
 15. CDK update to deploy new lambda to test

+How do manage S3 Bucket and permissions
+16. show in lambda and CDK..

 Response time (cold boot)
 16. init in static
 17. pre-init AWS resources
 18. example to show performance differences?
 Tips (mentions only):
+- Separation of concerns: no business logic in lambda handler!
+- DDD aggregates as way to group lambdas
 - dynamoDB mapper
 - ??? (static init??)
 CDK: deploying other language lambdas